ozzieba/aider/prompt_patterns.md

 > let's add a script to actually create the diagrams by reading the md, isolating the mermaid code, and running mermaid

 > let's now embed the resulting images in the markdown, with the mermaid code as alt text or something (so that it's hidden)

+> let's document the models as described in the transformations.md doc, with each model in its own md file, showing its structure, its relation to the concerns, all its relevant method signatures for the various arrows, and usage examples

 ### 8. Tooling & Environment Setup